 Our freshmen Teaching Fellows honor the veterans by holding U.S. flags down the path of the Honor Walk as the veterans are escorted by our seniors.
 Our Teaching Fellows have named it the “Book Ends of Honoring our Veterans” with our freshmen and seniors participating.

-For the 2020-2021 Veterans Appreciation Breakfast, the Teaching Fellows will honor Dr. Charles A. Wooten, former Director of the Teaching Fellows.
+In the 2021 Veterans Appreciation Breakfast, the Teaching Fellows honored Dr. Charles A. Wooten, former Director of the Teaching Fellows.
 Dr. Wooten, an Air Force veteran, began this appreciation breakfast to honor veterans in the mid-1990s.
 This special appreciation breakfast continues through his legacy.